 Both of the government-wide financial statements display functions of the District that are principally supported by taxes and intergovernmental revenues (governmental activities).
-The activities of the District include instruction and supporting services.
-The District has no business-type activities as of and for the year ended June 30, 2020.
+The activities of the District include instruction, supporting and community services.
+The District has no business-type activities as of and for the year ended June 30, 2022.